epochlab/RL/README.md

 **Project ID:** 0CxFIFGp

 #### Reinforcement Learning
-Abstract: *Reinforcement learning (RL) is an field of computer science concerned with how agents, using trial and error, learn to choose specific actions within an environment in order to maximize a reward signal.*
+Abstract: *Reinforcement learning (RL) is the field of computer science concerned with how agents, using trial and error, learn to choose specific actions within an environment in order to maximize a reward signal.*

 ### Packages